-A. Positive digital usage
+Positive digital usage

 There are many tools, services, and platforms that use digital in a manner that is productive for young minds.
 Time spent with tools that help children grow intellectually, creatively, or compassionately should not be restricted, unless it starts to become imbalanced.
 Also, don’t forget that digital and real-world activities don’t have to be separate.
-For example, you can use a digital encyclopedia to recognise fossils while exploring on the beach.
+For example, you can use a digital encyclopedia to recognize fossils while exploring on the beach.